Manohar-mata/NetworkSecurity/README.md

 6. **Model Deployment**
    - Deploys the accepted model using AWS services, including S3 buckets, ECR repositories, and EC2 instances.
    - Uses Docker to create containerized images for deployment.
-   - Ensures scalability for real-time or batch inference.
+   - Implements CI/CD pipelines using GitHub Actions for seamless and automated deployment.

 ---